 Intra-day update: rupee registers losses against US dollar

-Pakistan’s rupee recorded losses against the US dollar, depreciating 0.12% during trading on Friday.
+Pakistan’s rupee registered losses against the US dollar, depreciating 0.11% during trading on Monday.

 This is an intra-day update